hashicorp/nomad/website/source/docs/job-specification/migrate.html.md

 define how their services should be migrated, while the node drain deadline is for system operators to put hard limits on how long a drain may take.

-See the [Decommissioning Nodes guide](/guides/node-draining.html) for details on node draining.
+See the [Workload Migration Guide](/guides/operations/node-draining.html) for details on node draining.

 ## `migrate` Parameters